Tips for Working with Cowork

 • "Name files in English using kebab-case"

-Set up Global Instructions in Claude Desktop once, and Cowork will remember them across sessions — no need to repeat them every time.
+Set up Global Instructions in Claude Desktop once, and Cowork will remember across sessions without needing to repeat

 2.4 Use Context Files for Complex Projects

-For projects with many rules, create an INSTRUCTIONS.md file in the project folder containing:
+For projects with many rules, create an INSTRUCTIONS.md file in the project folder, such as:

 • Required folder structure